 It's worth all this effort to get a beautifully fine pistachio flour.
 This will create a more delicate and light cake.

-I love this model because they are 4″ and deeper than most mini tart pans and allows for a good sized cake (this link goes to Amazon where I am an affiliate partner)
+I love this model of tart tin because they are 4" and deeper than most mini tart pans and allows for a good-sized cake (this link goes to Amazon where I am an affiliate partner)

-And don’t forget the ice cream!
-I think these cakes pair really well with some high-quality vanilla ice cream.
+And don't forget the ice cream!
+This Pistachio Olive Oil Cake Recipe pairs really well with some high-quality vanilla ice cream.
+Or some pistachio ice cream would be great too!

 - ¾ cup (110 g) raw pistachios, shelled